plewto/Pigiron/README.md

 **Install**

-Either copy the pigiron executable to a location included on $HOME/$PATH, typical locations would be ~/.local/bin or ~.bin
+Copy the generated pigiron executable to a location included on $HOME/$PATH, typical locations would be ~/.local/bin or ~.bin

-Alternately you may install with the go command.

-    [pigiron]$ go install

 **Configuration Directory**